fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/4_blocks_and_symbols.md

 A block is how Ruby implements the idea of a __closure__, which is a general computing concept of a "chunk of code" that you can pass around and execute at some later time.
 In order for this "chunk of code" to be executed later, it must understand the surrounding context from when it was initialized.

 In Ruby, this "chunk of code" or closure is represented by a `Proc` object, a lambda, or a block.
 Remember that __blocks are a form of `Proc`__.

+If we wanted to be really picky, we could say that technically blocks aren't real closures since we can't pass them around (without first converting them to a `Proc`-like object by using an explicit block parameter).
+For the purposes of discussing closures in Ruby though, it's easier just to think of blocks as closures.

 ```ruby
 name = "Robert"
 chunk_of_code = Proc.new { puts "hi #{name}" }